Lit manages your reactive properties and their corresponding attributes. In particular:

 While this example is simple, it's often helpful to use a library like Immer to manage immutable data.
 This can help avoid tricky boilerplate code when setting deeply nested objects.

 Manually triggering an update.
-Mutate the data and
+Mutate the data and call

 requestUpdate()to trigger an update directly.
 For example: